Virginia Sales Tax

 - Purchasing an item tax-exempt with the intent to resell but then using it for business or personal use instead.

-- Buying a taxable item outside of Florida and having it delivered or bringing it into the state if tax was not paid at the time of purchase.
+- Buying a taxable item outside of Virginia and having it delivered or bringing it into the state if tax was not paid at the time of purchase.

 Non-prescription drugs are exempted from sales tax in Virginia, as are services rendered wherein no physical good was manufactured or produced.
 Additionally, certain food items are taxed at a reduced rate of 1.5% by the state and 1% local tax.